jggatter/Notes/AWS/Sagemaker.md

 UI is good
 Python for ML, R for processing/visualizations

-SageMaker can pull in ML models from HuggingFace or Bedrocks.
+SageMaker can pull in ML models from HuggingFace or Bedrock.

 CPU-only interactive notebooks with GPU batch jobs maybe best use case for AWS Batch or maybe SageMaker